bright/new-www/content/blog/youre-a-senior-now-what.md

 ## How to remember about self-development with the everyday responsibilities?

 If you were proactive about broadening your knowledge before becoming a senior, you probably know the drill already.
-If, however, you relied on others to motivate you, it may be difficult at first to prioritize learning, especially when your responsibilities changed. **A good way to keep at self-development is to plan time specifically for it**.
+If, however, you relied on others to motivate you, it may be difficult at first to prioritise learning, especially when your responsibilities changed. **A good way to keep at self-development is to plan time specifically for it**.
 How many times you thought you would read that interesting post later, maybe in the evening, but ended up watching another trending Netflix show?
 Putting off something that requires concentration and will power to the unspecified evening after work is a recipe for failure.
 At Bright Inventions we have something called “Bright Day” - a day off from your everyday project tasks that you can take each month to learn and broaden your horizons.
 Check if that’s an option in your company or do your own special mornings for self development.

 ## What a senior did next